TareqNewazShahriar/Improve-Your-Code/README.md

 ## [12]

-Just for modifying some properties, no need to create another list.
+Linq ForEach method is there to modify some properties of a collection.
+No need to create another list by copying all the properties.

 ````c#
 var response = await _service.GetAll();